It takes only 600 years for the Southern Ocean to shape and

 Naming the Twelve Apostles

-At first glance you will see seven rock stacks to the west with the rest hidden by headlands and obscured by other stacks.
-To the east are a further 2 rock stacks referred to in local vernacular as Gog and Magog.
-These two rock stacks are viewable from beach level via a car park 1km to the east of the Twelve Apostles.
-The small car park is often at capacity and visitors are advised they can walk safely via the Great Ocean Walk on a 1.1 km (2.2km return) trail that leaves from the south side of the Twelve Apostles Visitor Facility.
+At first glance you will see seven rock stacks to the west of the main 12 Apostles viewing platform with the rest hidden by headlands and obscured by other stacks.
+To the east at the southern viewing area are a further 2 rock stacks referred to in local vernacular as Gog and Magog.
+These two rock stacks are viewable from beach level 1.1 km to the east of the Twelve Apostles.
+Visitors should note that while there is a small car park at Gibson Steps it is often at capacity and visitors are advised they can walk safely via the Great Ocean Walk on a 1.1 km (2.2km return) trail that leaves from the south side of the Twelve Apostles Visitor Facility.

 Four estuaries break the vertical cliff lines of Port Campbell National Park.
-These estuaries provide significant wetland habitat for many species and temper the bold seascapes with their broad dune swale and calm water.
-Local estuaries provide ample opportunity for boating, canoeing, fishing, bird watching and with due care and observation opportunities to cool off in summer.
+These estuaries provide significant wetland habitat for many species.